QN65Q7F & QN657C 120Hz Smart LED TVs

-Both displays are well built and feature a very thin bezel and a black boarder that surrounds the screen which is highlighted with a razor thin silver accent trim.
+Both displays are well built and feature a very thin bezel and a black border that surrounds the screen which is highlighted with a razor-thin silver accent trim.
 Both screens contain a glossy finish and are illuminated with edge-lit LED backlighting.

-As mentioned above both models have attractive stainless steel stands that provide good stability for the large 65″ screen sizes.
+As mentioned above both models have attractive stainless steel stands that provide good stability for their large 65″ screen sizes.

 Tizen 3.0 Smart Hub: The TV’s Smart Hub has been redesigned and offers even easier navigation, plus quick access; you can even use these convenient features while still watching TV.
 The new Smart Hub features easy access to content by displaying your favorite and most used TV applications, as well as recommendations for even more entertainment options.
 Smart Hub offers unique ways to search and access your favorite and new content from the TV’s tuner and network apps.

 - New smart remote control – OneRemote with a built-in microphone for voice control.
 The remote automatically detects and controls all connected devices and content with no manual programming required.
 However, compatible devices are required to use this feature.